 Go almost anywhere in the world, and you can load up a map on Google, Bing or Mapquest that tells you where you are and what's around you.
 The standardization of maps is an incredibly useful tool—instead of futzing around with how to read the map, you just have to worry about making sure you're oriented in the right direction (a problem that's also starting to evaporate with compasses in smartphones).

 The problem is, you also lose a lot of diversity along the way.
 Most online maps are commercially oriented, as likely to advertise businesses that register to be listed as they are to share major community landmarks.
 And from a bird's eye view, spaces important for the neighborhood are almost indistinguishable from the rest of the area.

 Enter Tide Pools.
-Developed by Parsons grad Jonathan Baldwin for his senior thesis, Tide Pools is a mapping-system-cum-mesh-network that's focused on local communities.
+Developed by Parsons grad J. Baldwin as a senior thesis, Tide Pools is a mapping-system-cum-mesh-network that's focused on local communities.
 Billed as "'Ushahidi' meets 'The Sims' API hub for local needs and culture," Baldwin's system differs substantially from global mapping sites like Google: maps can only be accessed when you're hooked into the local mesh network.